 In this first piece, we’ll share their thoughts on where the design discipline stands in proving the value of design in organizations and what the focus of work right now for Chief Design Officers, Heads of Design, and VPs of Design.

-Stay tuned for a followup post in which we’ll share the advice Heads of Design have for up-and-coming designers and design managers who want to move up the ranks.
+In a followup post, we asked Heads of Design for advice to they' give to up-and-coming designers and design managers who want to move up the ranks.

 Find sponsorship and the visionary words to galvanize your team

 Partner, Head of Xbox Design Studio at Microsoft

 One of the most important things design leadership can do to prove value is to map out where you believe design sponsorship exists.
 Who is the person with the hire/fire/budget authority to balance a design effort within the business?
 If the sponsorship comes from the CEO or the CFO, the world is considerably different than if it sits elsewhere in the C-suite, multiple levels down, or just you.

 There is a lot written about the various roles in any change process, and as a company goes through phases of design fluency and maturity, it’s critical to understand your role:

 - Are you an advocate for change?